lojikil/fuzzy-tyrant/presentation.md

 - programs themselves are just graphs
   - constrained by conditions
   - constrained by input
-- Can we discover & graph all paths?
+- can we discover & graph all paths?
 ---

 # act 3: his symbolic execution